 - Official medical school transcript

 Qualified, selected applicants will be invited for a personal or virtual interview.
 Two interview dates will be offered.
-The interview dates for this year have concluded.
-Interview dates for the 2022 application cycle will be released in early Fall.
+Interview dates for the 2023 application cycle are Feb.
+15, 2023 and Mar.
+1, 2023.

 Any additional questions regarding international applicants can also be addressed though the International Services Office at Baylor College of Medicine.